 You could try teaching them some calming breathing exercises, mantras to repeat or make meditation or yoga part of your morning or evening routine.
 Teaching kids appropriate coping mechanisms for dealing with stress and worry is really important.
 Chances are you were never taught this by your parents and it’s something you’ve had to figure out as an adult (because likewise, their parents never showed them!) but now you know better, you can do better!

 If your child is worried about certain scenarios you could practise role-playing them or going through them so they feel more prepared.
-If your child is worried about making friends see if you can arrange meet up with some of the other kids before term starts (I know one soft-play place near me is doing sessions on different days for the different local primary schools, which I thought was a fab idea!) some kids are better 1:1 than when overwhelmed by a whole class load of new people.
+If your child is worried about making friends see if you can arrange meet up with some families before term starts, some kids are better 1:1 than when overwhelmed by a whole class load of new people.

 see photo below!)